 Attract and retain more players

 A little while ago the Creative Director posted a comment mentioning that they need to look at ways how to get more player to Battleborn, but also ways how to keep them playing the game.
 Gearbox is making an attempt to reduce the frequency that the match goes to 30 minutes.
-They done quite a bit of testing and research on this over the life of Battleborn’s development.
-It’s know that competitive FPS matches that pass the 30 minutes mark suffer dramatically from increased fatigue.
+They have done quite a bit of testing and research on this over the life of Battleborn’s development.
+It’s known that competitive FPS matches that pass the 30 minutes mark suffer dramatically from increased fatigue.
 That is the reason why Gearbox has always hard-capped the match there so it doesn’t become a drag.
 The 20 minutes mark has always been their general target.
-However, based on what they have seen in the match times is that people leave Meltdown, this is why they want to try and speeding up the experience a bit and see if this picks up the intensity of the mode.
+However, based on what they have seen in the match times is that people leave Meltdown, this is why they want to try and speed up the experience a bit and see if this picks up the intensity of the mode.
 Making it not only accessible to all types of players but also keeping it interesting for more players.
 There were lots of core issues that cropped up since Battleborn’s release, things that Gearbox didn’t anticipate on such as games going to time with teams stalemating around 300-400 points.
 Lots of games devolved into team deathmatch or worse, base camping, and players stopped playing the mode.
 They knew that by changing numbers such as Minion Health/Damage, Player AoE damage, and other mechanisms that this would only affect the outcomes in minor ways.
-Hopefully these changes will result in more finished matches, keeping player in the game, and make Meltdown Finale a more enjoyable mode for everyone.
+Hopefully, these changes will result in more finished matches, keeping players in the game, and make Meltdown Finale a more enjoyable mode for everyone.

 95% of Meltdown is still intact in Meltdown: Finale.
 The only change is the victory condition.
 For the first 20 minutes or up until 300 points, Meltdown: Finale is exactly Meltdown.
 Once the Finale activates, you’ll experience the same if not heightened adrenaline rush that the last wave of original Meltdown gives when both teams are close to victory.
 Grant K. – GBX Game Designer